Battle of Veracruz (1838): Aftermath

 The double defeat in San Juan de Ulua and Veracruz itself induced the Mexican government to reopen negotiations to settle the conflict, especially since the French had not increased their demands as their position grew stronger.
 The Mexican Army evacuated Veracruz, but it remained under the authority of the Bustamante government, while the French Army remained stationed in the fort.
 The British offered their mediation to ease the process, dispatching their Northern American squadron in the Gulf of Mexico, along with Ambassador Richard Pakenham with a fleet.
 The peace treaty was eventually signed on 9 March 1839, whereby the Mexican government relented.
 The 600,000 pesos were paid and French residents of Mexico enjoyed better protection.
 The squadron returned to Brest on 15 August 1839, after losing 24 men to yellow fever.
 Baudin was promoted to Vice-Admiral.

 The fall of San Juan de Ulua came as a surprise to the world.
-Neutral observers, notably from HMS Satellite, under Capt.
-Robb, and USS Levant, reported the effect of the French bombardment.
+Neutral observers, notably from HMS Satellite, under Captain Robb, and USS Levant, reported the effect of the French bombardment.
 Lord Wellington is often reported to have stated in the House that the incident was the only recorded example of a strong fort overwhelmed entirely by a naval squadron.
 The French success was in part due to the use of newly introduced Paixhans guns, even though the frigates had fired 7771 round shots and only 177 Paixhans shells; the bomb ketches had themselves fired 302 mortar bombs, and were credited with the destruction of the Mexican ammunition depots.
 The American observer, Admiral David Farragut, reported the effects of the shells in the fort.
 The fight also served as a confirmation to the usefulness of steamers to assist traditional warships in their maneuvers.
 Even though they were fitted only with 100-hp engines and paddles, they had efficiently positioned the frigates to their optimum firing positions.
 The French Navy had already used a steamer in this role during the Invasion of Algiers in 1830.